Philosophy For Grades 5-6

 - First, anyone “playing up” must practice with and prioritize their own grade level.
 We do not allow playing up under any circumstance simply to accommodate a schedule.
 Additionally, our opponents want their experienced players to compete against kids of equal ability, and if ours are playing on an older team, we have disrupted the balance unilaterally.

-- Second, there must be < 10 girls (as lacrosse is 7v7 at the 3rd/4th grade level) available in the corresponding grades available to play before we would allow anyone younger to join.
-3rd and 4th Grade girls need as much time as possible on the field to prepare them for their impending rise to 5/6 lacrosse, where checking is introduced.
+- Second, there must be < 15 girls (as lacrosse is 12v12 at the 5th/6th grade level) in grades 5 & 6 available to play before we would allow anyone younger to join.
+In this case, "playing up" may be alltruistic and necessary to form a team.

 Girls Playing Multiple Sports

 Loveland Lacrosse encourages and is committed to girls playing multiple sports.
 For 9 months a year, girls are 100% free of any lacrosse commitments or obligations.
-During our very brief season, however, we do ask everyone to make a concentrated effort to attend all practices and games.
-This helps the girls gain confidence in their skills and increases their chances of enjoying the sport. ***However, Girls who are available for games will play equally regardless of their ability to participate in practices.
+During our very brief season, however, we do ask everyone to make a concentrated effort to attend most practices and games.
+This helps the girls gain confidence in their skills and increases their chances of enjoying the sport.

 - Practices start mid-February